Jardiparadis/babyfoot_manager/README.md

 To install Docker, go on https://docs.docker.com/install/.

 ## Running the application
-To run the application, first, you have to install dependencies first with the following command:
+To run the application, first, you have to install dependencies with the following command:
 ```sh
 npm install
 ```